Homemade Oatmeal Bath Tea Recipe

 - and our free labels (see below)

-*For the empty tea-bags, I used T-Sac disposable paper filter tea-bags which I purchased online from Woodland Herbs in the U.K. For our readers from the USA, you can order disposable tea filters online from Amazon.
+*For the empty tea-bags, I used size 3 T-Sac disposable paper filter tea-bags which you can buy on Amazon.

 Free Labels to Download & Print